Dev-Yan/peak-api/README.md

 # Peak API

-A Peak API is an ASP.NET Core application that provides endpoints for calculating installments and querying information about people.
+A Peak API is an ASP.NET Core Web API that provides endpoints for calculating installments and get persons.

 ## Environment Setup

-Make sure you have the .NET Core SDK installed.
-You can download it from [dotnet.microsoft.com](https://dotnet.microsoft.com/download).
+- .NET 8;
+- Visual Studio.

 ## Installation